dhborus/1research/Workflow/RandomWorkflow.md

 Zettlr works better with footnotes and has larger, more readable fonts.
 As of 4 April, has lost tab ability.

 K-runner has ability to do wikipedia (wp: ), imdb (imdb: ) and google (g:) searches.
-Needs https:// to go to websites.[The end of the road is painful.
-See @borus1992, p.
-33]
+Needs https:// to go to websites.

 Will have to investigate fan and cooling behavior.
 May be the deciding factor, along with battery life (which on the 15” was hardly exemplary with the Mac.)